da-x/spectree/README.md

 - Git
 - For Mock backend: Mock, createrepo_c
 - For Docker backend: Docker, createrepo_c
-- For COPR backend: copr-cli
+- For Copr backend: copr-cli

 ## Limitations and To Dos